twitchtv/twirp/docs/errors.md

 }
 ```

-Transport-level (non-twirp) errors are also returned as `twirp.Error` with code `internal`.
-If desired, the original error can be unwrapped:
+Transport-level errors (like connection errors) are returned as internal errors by default.
+If desired, the original client-side error can be unwrapped:

 ```go
 resp, err := client.MakeHat(ctx, req)